Haitian diaspora: Europe

-In France, there is a large Haitian community, of about 62,000 (2014) in mainland France, and over 130,000 in overseas French territories.
-The majority of Haitians living in mainland France reside in the Paris, usually settling in neighborhoods that already have large numbers of Haitians and other black immigrants from the Caribbean and Africa.
+In France, there is a large Haitian community, of about 62,000 in mainland France, and over 130,000 in overseas French territories.
+The majority of Haitians living in mainland France reside in the Paris, usually settling in neighborhoods that already have large numbers of Haitians and several other black immigrants from the Caribbean and Africa.
 Haitians also make-up a large portion of the populations of French Caribbean territories like French Guiana, Guadeloupe, and Martinique.
-Outside of France, small Haitian communities can be seen emerging in numerous European countries like the United Kingdom, Belgium, Germany, Italy, Ireland, and Spain.
+Outside of France, small Haitian communities can be seen emerging in several other European countries like Belgium and Switzerland.

-Deaths
+Migrant Deaths

 In the spring of 2007 a sloop overcrowded with at least 160 passengers left 82 dead.
 Some of the deceased were eaten by sharks say the survivors.
 In May 2009, similarly, nine Haitian migrants were killed when a boat loaded with approximately 30 passengers capsized.
 124 Haitian migrants were repatriated to Haiti after attempting to reach the United States.
 The U.S. coast guard reported that a 60 m boat was intercepted at the end of July 2009.
 Approximately 200 Haitian migrants were on board a ship which capsized on Tuesday July 28, 2009 killing at least 11.
 The U.S. Coast Guard rescued 113 survivors in the shallow waters off the Turks and Caicos Islands coastline.
 Reports say that migrants may pay up to $500 to brokers for an opportunity to travel in these boats.
 The vessel had launched about three days ago.
 The ship hit a reef as they steered away from a police vessel in an attempt to hide.
 The injured are being cared for in a Caribbean Islands hospital.
-Lt-Cdr Matthew Moorlag of the US Coast Guard reported that approximately over 100 are illegal immigrants.
+Lt-Cdr Matthew Moorlag of the US Coast Guard reported that approximately over 100 of the victims are illegal immigrants.

 In response to an uptick in Haitian migration in 2021, Secretary of Homeland Security, Alejandro Mayorkas, held a press conference urging Haitians to not take to the sea noting, "The transit is dangerous and unforgiving.
 We have seen 20 lives lost in recent weeks, as a result of these dangerous voyages.
 In addition, the threat of serious illness when boarding vessels in subpar conditions is greater at this time, during a pandemic."